szabo-krisztian/Pointers/introduction.md

 # Pointers

-In C/C++ programming, a pointer is a **variable that stores the memory address of another variable**.
-Pointers are used to store the addresses of other variables or **memory locations**, and they can be used to indirectly access the stored data.
+In C/C++ programming, a pointer is a **variable that stores the memory addresse of another variable or memory location**, and they can be used to indirectly access the stored data.

-1. A pointer variable stores the **memory address** of another variable.
-2. Pointers are declared by placing an asterisk "**`*`**" in front of the variable name.
+1. Pointers are declared by placing an asterisk "**`*`**" in front of the variable name.
-3. The "**`&`**" operator is used to obtain the memory address of a variable.
+2. The "**`&`**" operator is used to obtain the memory address of a variable.
-4. The "**`*`**" operator is used to indirectly access the value stored at a memory address.
+3. The "**`*`**" operator is used to indirectly access the value stored at a memory address.
-5. Pointers can be used to efficiently pass large amounts of data to functions and to manipulate dynamic data structures such as linked lists and trees.
+4. Pointers can be used to efficiently pass large amounts of data to functions and to manipulate dynamic data structures such as linked lists and trees.

 ## How to work with pointers: